 Written by: Greg Ellifritz

-I’ve seen several stories in the news recently about cops and armed citizens accidentally shooting themselves.
+Cops and armed citizens shoot themselves with alarming frequency.
 One recent story discussed how a police officer shot himself after slipping on the ice while serving a warrant.
 That type of accidental shooting is far more common than you might think.
 It’s critical as tacticians that we understand how it happens so that we can take countermeasures to prevent it.

 Most of us understand the importance of keeping the finger off the trigger when not in the act of shooting.
 That’s a vital safety rule, but we must take it farther than that.